 If the plan has been in at-risk status for any two or more of the preceding four plan years (excluding plan years beginning prior to 2008), also include the loading factor required in Code section 430(i)(1)(C) and ERISA section 303(i)(1)(C).
-If the plan is in at-risk status and has been in at-risk status for fewer than five consecutive years, report the funding target amounts after reflecting the transition rule provided in Code section 430(i)(5) and ERISA section 303(i)(5).
+If the plan is in at-risk status and has been in at-risk status for fewer than five consecutive years, report the funding target amounts after reflecting the transition rule provided in Code section 430(i)(5)and ERISA section 303(i)(5).
 Years beginning before 2008 do not count for this purpose.
-For example, the funding target for a plan that is in at-risk status for 2011 and was in at-risk status for the 2008, 2009 and 2010 plan years will reflect 80% of the funding target using the special at-risk assumptions and 20% of the funding target determined without regard to the at-risk assumptions.
+For example, the funding target for a plan that is in at-risk status for 2012 and was in at-risk status for the 2009, 2010 and 2011 plan years (but not the 2008 plan year) will reflect 80% of the funding target using the special atrisk assumptions and 20% of the funding target determined without regard to the at-risk assumptions.